karlcswanson/lightstick/README.md

 # Lightstick
-This is a partially complete solution to drive dotstar LED strips from MIDI data.
+This is a partially complete solution to drive dotstar LED strips via MIDI.
 Much of this code was tested and fixed on a stage between rehearsals.
-It works, but can be a little buggy.
+It works, but can be buggy.

+## Hardware
+Wire the LED strip clock and data pins to SCK and MOSI on the Pi.
+Check out [pinout.xyz](https://pinout.xyz) for more information.

 ## Installation
 The installation is fairly similar to micboard.